shamikasmruthis/space-travel-service/README.md

 Branching logic is handled in `app/routes.js`.

-Users are routed based on their destination selection:
+Users are routed based on their destination selection.
-- **Moon** → personal details → summary page with Moon-specific journey information
-- **Mars** → personal details → summary page with Mars-specific journey information

 To test branching, select a destionation, check answers and click "Accept and Send" button.
 It will take you to a destination-specific confirmation page.